-(a) The consultant contacts the eligible recipient upon his/her choosing mi via to provide information regarding mi via, including the range and scope of choices and options, as well as the rights, risks, and responsibilities associated with self-direction.
+(a) The consultant contacts the eligible recipient upon his or her choosing enrollment in the mi via program to provide information regarding this program, including the range and scope of choices and options, as well as the rights, risks, and responsibilities associated with self-direction.

-The consultant discusses areas of need to address on the eligible recipient's SSP.
-The (b) consultant provides support during the annual recertification process to assist with completing medical and financial eligibility in a timely manner.
+(b) The consultant discusses areas of need to address on the eligible recipient's SSP.
+The consultant provides support during the annual re-determining process to assist with completing medical and financial eligibility in a timely manner.